 female, but the legal practice may be an offshoot of biblical gender roles.

-John 8:4 provides a similar scenario, assuming that the text is genuine, though it is not one of the verses in which Jesus speaks of divorce (The text does
+John 8:4 ("they said to Him, 'Teacher, this woman has been caught in adultery, in the very act.'") provides a similar scenario, assuming that the text is genuine, though it is not one of the verses in which Jesus speaks of divorce (The text does

 not even clarify whether she was a wife, a prostitute, or a single woman involved with a married man.).
 So the passive voice in Matthew 5:32 is appropriate when speaking of a wife who